-The Global Fund's grants are initially approved for two years (Phase 1) and renewed for up to three additional years (Phase 2) based on the performance of grant-funded programs.
-Funding is disbursed incrementally every three to six months throughout the grant's lifespan, and each disbursement is based on performance.
+The Global Fund funding is disbursed to the implementers incrementally throughout the grant's lifespan, and each disbursement is based on performance.
 Local Fund Agents play an important role in verifying the performance of grant-funded programs each time recipients report results.

-The Local Fund Agent works closely with the Global Fund, and in particular with the relevant Fund Portfolio Manager, to provide the following services:
+The Local Fund Agent works closely with the Global Fund and in particular with the relevant Fund Portfolio Manager and the Country Team to provide the following services:

 The Local Fund Agent is an important part of the Global Fund's fiduciary arrangements.
 However, it is not an "agent" in the true sense of the word and is not empowered to represent the Global Fund's views or make decisions regarding grants.

 The Local Fund Agent is also not permitted to undertake a number of activities with respect to any grants that it oversees.
-The Local Fund Agent:
+For example, the Local Fund Agent: